The Lord is my Shepherd, BUT…

-A Relationship with God
+Our Relationship with God

 “Yea, though 1 walk through the valley of the shadow of death, I will fear no evil; for You are with me …” (Psalm 23:4)

 The most important relationship we have is our relationship with God.
 The greatest description of a relationship we can have with God is the description given by David in his Shepherd Psalm.
-After explaining how this relationship is established David tells us how this relationship works out as God leads us through the deep dark valleys of our lives.
+After explaining how this relationship is established David tells us how this relationship works as God leads us through the deep dark valleys of our lives.

-He tells us that God is with him, goes before him and prepares a table of provision for him in the presence of all his enemies.
-He tells us that God is like a cup running over within him and God is like oil being poured upon him.
-He ends his psalm by telling us the goodness and mercy of God will follow him all the days of his life.
+He ends his psalm by telling us that God’s goodness and mercy will follow him all the days of his life.
 This Hebrew word for follow could be translated by the word “pursue.”
-So David is actually telling us that God not only goes before him but pursues behind him with his mercy (unconditional love) and goodness all the days of his life.
+So, David is actually telling us that God not only goes before him but pursues him with his mercy (unconditional love) and goodness all the days of his life.

 Dick Woodward, 14 May 2010